Poor little rich girl. That’s me.

 I have everything I want yet I have nothing I really want – like:

-love from my parents who are too busy making money and impressing other rich and famous to notice me.
+love from my parents who are too busy making money and impressing other rich and famous people to notice me.

 friends who like me for myself not because I’m rich.

-I’m sitting on the huge deck of my father’s super yacht in Portal Nous Marina in Mallorca, the envy of all the onlookers gaping at me, so, so lonely.
+I’m sitting on the huge deck of my father’s super yacht in Portal Nous Marina in Mallorca, the envy of all the onlookers gawping at me, so, so lonely.
 If only you knew I wanted to shout to them.
 If only I could change places with you.

 I hate my new step-mother, simpering blond Tracey bimbo.
-Spends all her time tarting herself up, pampering herself, bossing all the staff round and crawling up to my Dad.
+She spends all her time tarting herself up, pampering herself, bossing all the staff round and crawling up to my Dad.
 Mind you she gets what she deserves, he treats her just like he treats everyone else.
 They say its because he’s so single-minded that he’s so successful.
 And it’s amazing how much power wealth gives, how many doors are opened, tickets to the Cup Final, men’s final at Wimbledon, dinners with MP’s, just to name a few that spring to mind.

 My self-pitying reverie was interrupted by a couple of tattooed lads calling me from the quay.

 “Come on love give us a break.
 A sexy lady like you shouldn’t be on her own.”